Rotator Cuff Tear, ABOS Oral Boards Preparation

 Clinical Scenario

-MRI of the right shoulder with intra-articular contrast shows a full-thickness tear of the supraspinatus tendon measuring 2.5 cm in the anteroposterior dimension with 1.5 cm of retraction to the level of the glenoid face.
-There is Grade 1 fatty infiltration of the supraspinatus (Goutallier).
-The infraspinatus and subscapularis are intact.
-The long head of the biceps tendon is subluxated medially.
-The acromion is Type II (Bigliani).
-There is moderate subacromial bursitis.
+MRI with intra-articular contrast showed a full-thickness supraspinatus tear measuring 2.5 centimeters in the AP dimension with 1.5 centimeters of retraction to the glenoid face.
+Goutallier grade 1 fatty infiltration, early changes but still a repairable tendon.
+The infraspinatus and subscapularis were intact.
+The long head of the biceps was subluxated medially, consistent with an incompetent rotator interval.
+Type II acromion.

 What Examiners Look For